 - 1 batch of Pumpkin Ice Cream

-- follow instructions for ice cream cones, adding charcoal powder to the batter.
+- follow instructions for ice cream cones, adding charcoal powder to the batter, plus a little extra milk if necessary.

 - to make the praline, simply put all ingredients (except nuts) in a frying pan and heat whilst stirring until erythritol has completely melted, add crushed pecans and cook for 60 seconds; transfer to a tray lined with greasproof paper - or better still, a silicone baking mat such as the one I use (U.S. option HERE); leave to cool down completely.